scorelab/TrackPal/CodecOnline_UI/RATINGcode/readme.md

 ## TrackPal Rating UI & User profile
-**GCI 2019 task- TrackPal ] - Implement User profile (UI only)** This is the code for rating the posts on the feed .
+**GCI 2019 task- TrackPal ] - Implement User profile (UI only)** This is the code for rating the posts on the feed .Its different from the design because i wasn't able to implement that in it.
 Thank you,
 CodecOnline